pgolo/pilsner/README.md

 ## 3. Diagram

-`pilsner` consists of two major components: `Model` and `Recognizer`. `Model` class provides storage for the dictionary and string normalization rules, as well as methods for populating this storage. `Recognizer` class provides methods for accessing `Model`.
+`pilsner` consists of two major components: `Model` and `Utility`. `Model` class provides storage for the dictionary and string normalization rules, as well as methods for populating this storage. `Utility` class provides methods for accessing `Model`.

 ![Diagram](misc/pilsner-diagram.svg)